-We are fully committed to ensuring pupils have access to impartial careers advice and have access to employers who can help students consider their future options.
-To help us do this effectively, we link our careers guidance to the Gatsby Benchmarks which have been explicitly referenced throughout the DfE’s Careers Strategy (December 2017) and the Statutory Guidance for Careers (January 2018, Careers guidance and access for education and training providers).
-Attached here is our Application for Provider Access document.
+Our ‘Careers Education, Information, Advice and Guidance (CEIAG)’ is linked to the Gatsby Benchmarks which have been explicitly referenced throughout the DfE’s Careers Strategy (December 2017) and the Statutory Guidance for Careers (January 2018, Careers guidance and access for education and training providers).

 In addition to the in-school guidance from teachers and tutors, the school has signed up to the Unifrog online careers package.
 Pupils are given a log in, can search thousands of careers and the qualifications needed for each one.
 It also enables interrogation of Post 16 and Post 18 destinations so that pupils become inspired by their possible futures.
 Unifrog is the global market leader in allowing pupils to compare every undergraduate university course in the UK, also allowing comparisons of Higher/Further Education settings alongside the most comprehensive list of apprenticeships available around the country.